-The service met monitored the number of businesses that are "broadly complaint".
-Overall 87% percent of food businesses met this criterion, down by three percent from the previous year.
+The service monitored the number of businesses that are "broadly complaint".
+Overall 84% percent of food businesses met this criterion, down by three percent from the previous year.

 The service continued to monitor a higher number of people wishing to start their own catering business either conventionally in commercial premises or from home.
-The service supports these businesses by offering advice through a specially designed leaflet and through verbal advice.
+The service supports these businesses by offering advice through the Council's website.
 These businesses are additionally subject to inspection.